devonartis/supabase-mcp/README.md

 # Supabase MCP Server

 A Model Context Protocol (MCP) server for interacting with Supabase databases.
-This server provides tools for performing CRUD operations on Supabase tables through a standardized interface that can be used by LLMs and other MCP clients.
+This server provides tools for performing CRUD operations and schema management on Supabase tables through a standardized interface that can be used by LLMs and other MCP clients.

 ## Features